VanessaAoki/TicTacToe/README.md

 2. Click on the green button that says 'Run' at the top of the page to start the tic tac toe game;

+3. Type  `$ cd bin` to move to the bin folder;

+4. Execute the file by using `$ main` on the terminal;

-3. Enter your moves on the terminal and enjoy the game!
+5. Enter your moves on the terminal and enjoy the game!

 ### Game Rules